Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Reinforcement Learning for Active Reasoning

-Due to space limits, in this section, we will state the necessary setup to derive our theoretical results and leave the details to Appendix~\ref{appdx:theory}.
-We model the problem of \emph{active reasoning} as a Partially Observable Markov Decision Process (POMDP) $(\mathcal{S}, \mathcal{A}, \mathcal{O}, T, O, R, \gamma)$~\citep{kaelbling1998planning}.
-The agent tries to raise strategic questions $a\in\mathcal{A}$ to obtain reward $R$ and update its belief $b\in\Delta(\mathcal{S})$ given an underlying state $s\in\mathcal{S}$, and the environment returns a new piece of information $o\in\mathcal{O}$ to the agent.
-For simplicity, we assume the underlying ground-truth latent state $s^\star$ is fixed during an episodee.
+Due to space limits, in this section, we will state the necessary setup to derive our theoretical results and leave the details to Appendix~\ref{appdx:theory}. { To strengthen the connection between our theoretical analysis and the practical behavior of LLM-based agents, we conduct empirical studies that directly examine the key theoretical components and summarize the findings in Appendix~\ref{app:verify} (an overview in Fig.~\ref{fig:verify_main}).}

+We model \emph{active reasoning} as a Partially Observable Markov Decision Process (POMDP)~\citep{kaelbling1998planning} $(\mathcal{S}, \mathcal{A}, \mathcal{O}, T, O, R, \gamma)$, {where $\mathcal{S}$ is the space of latent states, $\mathcal{A}$ the action space, $\mathcal{O}$ the observation space, $T$ the transition dynamics, $O$ the observation model, $R$ the reward function, and $\gamma$ the discount factor.} At each step, the agent selects an action (question) $a_t\in\mathcal{A}$ based on a belief state $b_t\in\Delta(\mathcal{S})$, \textit{i.e.}, a distribution over latent states summarizing the interaction history.
+Note that the true latent state $s^\star\in\mathcal{S}$ is \textbf{\textit{unobservable}} to the agent ($s^\star$ is introduced solely for theoretical analysis); for analytical clarity, we assume $s^\star$ is \textbf{\textit{fixed}} within an episode.
+The environment returns an observation $o_t\in\mathcal{O}$ via $O(\cdot\mid s^\star,a_t)$, and the agent updates its belief to $b_{t+1}$ accordingly.

-\paragraph{Belief Updates.} We mainly compare the dynamics of an \textit{oracle} reasoner and an \textit{imperfect} LLM reasoner.
-The oracle reasoner will maintain an \emph{oracle belief} distribution $b_t^*$, \textit{i.e.}, a posterior over latent states given the full history of interactions, and update beliefs via the Bayes' rule $B^\star$ :
+\textbf{Belief Updates.} {We consider two agentic reasoners operating under the same interaction protocol but differing in their belief-update mechanisms: an \textit{oracle} reasoner and an imperfect \textit{LLM} reasoner.} The oracle maintains an \emph{oracle belief} $b_t^\star$ and updates it via the Bayesian operator $B^\star$: